jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 CN304 is a 20 pin header that is reponsible for the external floppy drives DF2 and DF3.
 This header provides 12V on pin 18.
 Installing the cable backwards may result in damage to connected devices.
 Thus, the BOM includes a keyed, shrouded connector, which will help prevent incorrect installation when used with keyed cable.
 To use external drives, an adapter cable will need to be created.
 See Tables A3 and A4.

 <img src="/Images/floppyheader.jpg" width="500">

+## Real Time Clock

+There are two options for the real time clock (RTC).
+You can install the original Amiga RTC circuit based on the MSM6242 or a simpler circuit based on the RTC-62423A.
+The MSM6242 based circuit requires tuning of the trimmer cap to dial in the correct timing.
+The RTC-62423A circuit does not require tuning.
+This sacrifices accuracy, in that the RTC-62423A may drift over time.
+It is up to the user to decide which option is more appropriate for their needs.

+When installing the MSM6242 circuit, include components Y800, C810, and VC800.
+When installing the RTC-62423A circuit, Y800, C810, and VC800 are omitted.

 ## BOM
 The individual line items of non-legacy components with Digi-Key and manufacturer part numbers can be found [here](/BOM/AMIGA_2000_EATX_REV12_SHOPPINGLIST.csv).
 This file can be used as a reference for ordering.
 This CSV file can be uploaded into your Digi-Key cart, automatically adding the required items to your cart.
 It will also tell you when bumping the quantity to the next price break will save you money.
 Quite nice!